EXCLUSIVE INTERVIEW: Abhimanyu Dassani: I Don't Want To Be The Next Hot Thing!

 Having said that, I know what I want from it and because of that, it makes it easy for me.
 I like the grind and I like getting dirty.
 I still love giving auditions.
 I don't mind getting rejected.
 Losing is fine because it helps you to grow and there's so much to learn.

-People have a misconception about Bollywood where you hastag Bollywood and see these fancy photoshoots, airport looks etc. But actually what hashtag Bollywood is, is sleepless nights, insecurities, not knowing what your next job is and that acceptance of yourself.
+People have a misconception about Bollywood where you hashtag Bollywood and see these fancy photoshoots, airport looks etc. But actually what hashtag Bollywood is, is sleepless nights, insecurities, not knowing what your next job is and that acceptance of yourself.

 I accept myself and my fate as things have to come.
 The only thing that I have with me is my hard work."

-Q. What were the kind of films that you grew up watching and do you think that's going to influence you when it comes to the choice of films which you will be making from hereon?
+Q. What were the kind of films that you grew up watching and do you think that's going to influence you when it comes to the choice of films which you will be making from here on?

 A. "They wouldn't influence my choices.
 I am a big fan of animated films because I think no one does emotions like how they do.
 Even for the reference for my character of Surya, I went to Kung Fu Panda and Pooh.
 Speaking about the kind of films I grew up watching, I used to love watching 'Main Khiladi Tu Anari'.